mendix/MxPushNotifications/README.md

 ## Overview

-In general, a Mendix Push Notifications solution consists of two parts: the MxPushNotifications module and the Push Notification widget (depicted in the picture as "Custom widget").
+In general, a Mendix Push Notifications solution consists of two parts: the `PushNotifications` module and the `PushNotifications` widget (depicted in the picture as "Custom widget").
 The module is the "server-side" and responsible for sending push notifications to GCM/APNs which in turn will send the notifications to end-user devices.
 The widget resides in the hybrid mobile (PhoneGap) app.
 It is responsible for the application's interaction with GCM/APNs (via a PhoneGap Push Plugin); both registering the devices with these services and handling push notifications received from them.

 <img src="assets/images/overview/architecture.png"/>